COBOL: COBOL 60

-On 28 and 29 May 1959 (exactly one year after the Zürich ALGOL 58 meeting), a meeting was held at the Pentagon to discuss the creation of a common programming language for business.
+On 28 and 29 May 1959, a meeting was held at the Pentagon to discuss the creation of a common programming language for business (exactly one year after the Zürich ALGOL 58 meeting).
 It was attended by 41 people and was chaired by Phillips.
 The Department of Defense was concerned about whether it could run the same data processing programs on different computers.
 FORTRAN, the only mainstream language at the time, lacked the features needed to write such programs.

 Representatives enthusiastically described a language that could work in a wide variety of environments, from banking and insurance to utilities and inventory control.
-They agreed unanimously that more people should be able to program and that the new language should not be restricted by the limitations of contemporary technology.
-A majority agreed that the language should make maximal use of English, be capable of change, be machine-independent and be easy to use, even at the expense of power.
+They agreed unanimously that more people should be able to program, and that the new language should not be restricted by the limitations of contemporary technology.
+A majority agreed that the language should make maximal use of English, be capable of change, be machine-independent, and be easy to use, even at the expense of power.

-The meeting resulted in the creation of a steering committee and short, intermediate and long-range committees.
-The short-range committee was given to September (three months) to produce specifications for an interim language, which would then be improved upon by the other committees.
-Their official mission, however, was to identify the strengths and weaknesses of existing programming languages and did not explicitly direct them to create a new language.
+The meeting resulted in the creation of a steering committee and short, intermediate, and long-range committees.
+The short-range committee was given until September (three months) to produce specifications for an interim language, which would then be improved upon by the other committees.
+Their official mission, however, was to identify the strengths and weaknesses of existing programming languages; it did not explicitly direct them to create a new language.

 The deadline was met with disbelief by the short-range committee.
 One member, Betty Holberton, described the three-month deadline as "gross optimism" and doubted that the language really would be a stopgap.

-The steering committee met on 4 June and agreed to name the entire activity as the Committee on Data Systems Languages, or CODASYL, and to form an executive committee.
+The steering committee met on 4 June and agreed to name the entire activity the Committee on Data Systems Languages, or CODASYL, and to form an executive committee.

 The short-range committee members represented six computer manufacturers and three government agencies.
 The computer manufacturers were Burroughs Corporation, IBM, Minneapolis-Honeywell (Honeywell Labs), RCA, Sperry Rand, and Sylvania Electric Products.
-The government agencies were the US Air Force, the Navy's David Taylor Model Basin, and the National Bureau of Standards (now the National Institute of Standards and Technology).
-The committee was chaired by Joseph Wegstein of the US National Bureau of Standards.
-Work began by investigating data description, statements, existing applications and user experiences.
+The government agencies were the U.S. Air Force, the Navy's David Taylor Model Basin, and the National Bureau of Standards (now the National Institute of Standards and Technology).
+The committee was chaired by Joseph Wegstein of the U.S. National Bureau of Standards.
+Work began by investigating data descriptions, statements, existing applications, and user experiences.